pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

-When the mouse or keyboard shortcut is used to enter inspector mode, the selected model will be shown in the middle of the application window at an appropriate size.
+When the mouse or keyboard shortcut is used to enter inspector mode, the selected model will be shown in the middle of the application window at an appropriate size (relative to the :ref:`current view <ug-viewing>`.
 Moving the mouse (without pressing any buttons) rotates the model.

 Any key press, mouse click, or controller button press exits inspector mode.